ghostb0x/multi-translate-app/README.md

 ### `npm run new-component ${YourComponentName}`

-Runs the new-component script to create a folder with the component name under src, as well as includes starting index.js for export and componentName.js files
+Runs the new-component script to create a folder with the component name under src, as well as includes starting index.js for export and componentName.js files.
+This is part of Josh's opinionated file structuring

 ### `npm start`